siku2/script.service.sponsorblock/README.md

 This is an **unofficial** port of the [SponsorBlock](https://sponsor.ajay.app/) browser extension.
 It works as an extension to the [YouTube Plugin](https://github.com/jdf76/plugin.video.youtube).

-Once installed, the addon will automatically skip sponsor segments in all YouTube videos you watch.
+Once installed, the add-on will automatically skip sponsor segments in all YouTube videos you watch.

 For a detailed explanation of how SponsorSkip works please visit the [offical website](https://sponsor.ajay.app/).

 ## Installation

-The addon is available in [siku2's repository](https://siku2.io/kodi-repository).
+The add-on is available in [siku2's repository](https://siku2.io/kodi-repository).

 1. Install [siku2's repository](https://siku2.io/kodi-repository/install)
 2. Go to "Add-ons" > "Install from repository" > "siku2's Repository"
 3. Install "SponsorBlock" under "Services"

 Congratulations, you now have SponsorBlock installed.

 ## Configuration